wp-plugins/wp-gpx-maps/readme.txt

 1. summaryeledown: Print Total descent in summary table (default is FALSE)
 1. summaryavgspeed: Print Average Speed in summary table (default is FALSE)
 1. summarytotaltime: Print Total time in summary table (default is FALSE)

-= What happening if I've a very large gpx? =
+1. allow other users uploads: Allow others non-admin users to upload and see their own gpx files = What happening if I've a very large gpx? =
 This plugin will print a small amout of points to speedup javascript and pageload.